aniket8439/Chat_Application-FLUTTER/README.md

 2. **Install dependencies**: Run `npm install` to install the required dependencies for the backend.

-3. **Set up MongoDB**: Make sure you have MongoDB installed and running locally on your machine.
-You may need to modify the MongoDB connection URL in `backend/config/db.config.js` if you're using a different setup.

-4. **Start the server**: Run `npm start` to start the backend server.
+3. **Start the server**: Run `npm start` to start the backend server.
 By default, the server will run on port 7777.

-5. **Access the API**: Once the server is running, you can access the API endpoints at `http://localhost:7777`.
+4. **Access the API**: Once the server is running, you can access the API endpoints at `http://localhost:7777`.

 ## Setting Up the Frontend